srcspider/nightdragon/README.md

 This setup allows your server to access the files and via your account you can perform maintenance with out any risk of damaging other files on the server.
+(The default server group is usually `www-data`.)

 Make sure your user has SSH setup correctly to access to appropriate repositories.
 In the case of Github, this implies you have an account (any free account will do), and the owner of the repository has either added you as a collaborator or to a team with appropriate access.

 ### Step 1.2: Installing PHP dependencies